numba/llvmlite/docs/source/developer/index.rst

 We don't expect contributors to test their code on all platforms.
 Pull requests are automatically built and tested using `Travis-CI <https://travis-ci.org/numba/llvmlite>`_.
 This takes care of Linux compatibility.
-Over operating systems are tested on an internal continuous integration platform at Continuum Analytics.
+Other operating systems are tested on an internal continuous integration platform at Continuum Analytics.